NeoSphere0/Android-Adblocker/README.md

 # Android Hosts Adblock
-An adblocker using the sustemless magisk module install
+An adblocker using the systemless magisk module install
 ##Usage:
 #### First Enable Systemless Hosts in Magisk Manager
  - Open terminal then type: